 The new University main Library now under construction in the north west corner of central campus will provide outstanding facilities for a new generation of students and researchers.
-It will also be a cultural hub for the University and the city, with an exhibition and event space and cafeteria open to all on the ground floor.

 Overlooking the centre of our beautiful campus, the new library will be an inspirational place to study, with study and research desks near to the windows, allowing all users of the building to benefit from natural light and stunning views.
 Inside, careful attention has been paid to the efficient use of space, accessibility for all, and the 12km of open access shelving will be arranged in such a way as to be far more intuitive to navigate.